junki111/terminal_renderer/readme.md

 python main.py
 ```
 The program will use the sample.bin file in the src folder
 In case you would want to create your own commands.
-Kindly refer to the usage section
+Kindly refer to the usage section and the sample.bin to guide you on what to do.

 NOTE: In case you have generated a different binary file based on the usage specification section then place it
 in the src folder and make sure to rename it to sample.bin